Drug & Alcohol Programs

 Part 40 requires each employer to check on the drug and alcohol testing record of employees it is intending to use to perform safety-sensitive duties.
 This applies only to employees who would begin performing safety-sensitive duties for the organization for the first time, including new hires as well as employees seeking to transfer into a safety-sensitive position.
 The employer must obtain written consent from the employee to request their drug and alcohol testing records from U.S. DOT-regulated employers who employed them within the previous two years.
 For details about this requirement, see 49 CFR Section 40.25.

-FTA recipients and subrecipients must annual certify compliance with Part 655.
+FTA recipients and subrecipients must annually certify compliance with Part 655.
 Rural transit systems do not certify directly through FTA, but rather through their state.
 The state should ask for certification of compliance either through an annual grant submission or through a separate letter.
-A compliance self-assessment checklist can be downloaded from the FTA web site.
+A compliance self-assessment checklist can be downloaded from the Drug and Alcohol Tools and Resources page on the FTA web site.

 If a transit agency fails to implement or properly administer the required program components, it can lose FTA funding.